-Email Address: In our digital world, people are often more comfortable sending a quick email enquiry than they are picking up the phone to chat.
+Email Address: People are often more comfortable sending a quick email enquiry than picking up the phone to chat.
 This makes your email address a vital piece of contact information.

 QR Codes: An optional extra is the QR code.
-It’s a great way to link people to more detail about your company as well as keep your business card relevant and show you are up with the latest technology.
+It’s a great way to link people to more detail about your company.

 Speak to the team at Kwik Kopy for advice about what can work best for your business card.
 We can provide further information on powerful and effective business card design.